Tao Te Ching: Archaeologically recovered manuscripts

 Tao Te Ching scholarship has advanced from archaeological discoveries of manuscripts, some of which are older than any of the received texts.
 Beginning in the 1920s and 1930s, Marc Aurel Stein and others found thousands of scrolls in the Mogao Caves near Dunhuang.
 They included more than 50 partial and complete manuscripts.
 Another partial manuscript has the Xiang'er commentary, which had previously been lost.

 In 1973, archaeologists discovered copies of early Chinese books, known as the Mawangdui Silk Texts, in a tomb dated to 168 BCE.
 They included two nearly complete copies of the text, referred to as Text A (甲) and Text B (乙), both of which reverse the traditional ordering and put the Te Ching section before the Tao Ching, which is why the Henricks translation of them is named "Te-Tao Ching".
 Based on calligraphic styles and imperial naming taboo avoidances, scholars believe that Text A can be dated to about the first decade and Text B to about the third decade of the 2nd century BCE.

 In 1993, the oldest known version of the text, written on bamboo slips, was found in a tomb near the town of Guodian in Jingmen, Hubei, and dated prior to 300 BCE.
 The Guodian Chu Slips comprise around 800 slips of bamboo with a total of over 13,000 characters, about 2,000 of which correspond with the Tao Te Ching.
 Both the Mawangdui and Guodian versions are generally consistent with the received texts, excepting differences in chapter sequence and graphic variants.
 Several recent Tao Te Ching translations utilise these two versions, sometimes with the verses reordered to synthesize the new finds.

+Text

+The modern Tao te Ching is divided into two parts; part one, chapters 1–37, which came to be known as the Daojing (Classic of Dao), often considered more "metaphysical"; and part two, the Dejing (Classic of Virtue), chapters 38–81, often considered more "political".
+Chapter one begins with "Dao", chapter thirty eight with "de".
+Although Dao and de are in both parts of the work, all but four of sixteen uses of the term de virtue appear in the second de "virtue" half of the work.

+The shorter Laozi materials of the Warring States period Guodian Chu slips are undivided apart from section endings.
+The early Han Mawangdui versions divide the text in two parts, in opposite order, with one still lacking chapter numbers.

+The typical Tao te Ching has chapter numbers but no titles; alongside the recovered Huangdi Sijing, the late Warring States period texts Xunzi and Han Feizi were the first to give titles to chapters.
+Traditional sources report that early versions had 64, 68, or 72 chapters.
+The later Han dynasty Heshang Gong divided it into today's number of chapters (81) and gave it chapters titles, but it wasn't universally accepted until "perhaps" the Tang dynasty.